| Letter AF-8 | Request for Administrative Review Denied — Good Cause Not Established |

 We asked you to explain why you did not ask us to review the fee amount within 30

-days of our letter dated April 15, 1995.
+days of our letter dated [date].

-Our Decision About The Late Request
+Our Decision About the Late Request

-April 28, 1995.
-They told you then that you had to request review within 30 days of
+told you then that you had to request review within 30 days of the date of our letter.

-You asked for a review more than 30 daysafter the date of our letter.
+You asked for a review more than 30 days after the date of our letter.
 We decided that the reason you gave us does not show you had

 a good reason for missing the deadline.